Luther Blissett

-Luther Loide Blissett (born 1 February 1958) is a former professional footballer and manager who played for the England national team during the 1980s.
-Born in Jamaica, Blissett played as a striker, and is best known for his time at Watford, whom he helped win promotion from the Fourth Division to the First Division.
-As of 2022, Blissett holds Watford's all-time records for appearances and goals, having played 503 games and scored 186 goals.
+Luther Loide Blissett (born 1 February 1958) is a former professional footballer and manager who played for the England national football team during the 1980s.
+Born in Jamaica, Blissett played as a forward, and is best known for his time at Watford, whom he helped win promotion from the Fourth Division to the First Division.
+Blissett set Watford's records for appearances and goals, having played 503 games and scored 186 goals, and was the top goalscorer in the 1982–83 Football League First Division as he led Watford to second-place.
+He was also one of the first black players to represent England.

-Blissett's other clubs included A.C.
-Milan, who paid £1m for him in 1983 before selling him back to Watford for £550,000 in 1984, and AFC Bournemouth, for whom he had a goals-to-games ratio of nearly one goal in every two appearances.
 Blissett was capped 14 times by England, scoring a hat-trick on his debut.
 After retiring from playing, Blissett turned to coaching, initially under the management of Graham Taylor at Watford, and managed Chesham United from 2006 until 2007.